 - Chiang Mai Properties

 We sent a brief outline of what we were looking for: a bright apartment with great wifi and space for both of us to work on the outskirts of the Old Town, preferably around Nimmanhaeman Road in the north-west.
 We set a monthly budget of between 14,000 and 18,000 THB (£300 – £400) and set up several viewings for the next day.

 The first two apartments we saw were in an old, rundown building on the east side of the city near the train station, an area we weren’t keen on.
 Next, a lovely agent from Perfect Homes took us north to Nimmanhaeman, our preferred area which is filled with cafés, close to the Maya mall and is more accessible to the Old Town.
 It was here that we found our apartment; we knew it was the place for us almost as soon as we walked in.

 Finding our Chiang Mai Property!

-Firstly, at 90 square feet the flat felt huge and bright, with large windows and two balconies looking out to the mountains.
+Firstly, at 90 square metres the flat felt huge and bright, with large windows and two balconies looking out to the mountains.
 There was an open-plan living area with plenty of desk space to work and a separate bedroom with en-suite.
 The Korean owners had tastefully furnished and maintained the flat in an immaculate condition and there were bonus features we hadn’t been expecting like an oven a washing machine.
 There was even a pool and gym downstairs!
 The only drawback was the rock-hard mattress in the bedroom which we decided we could deal with by buying a new topper.